 Current TFSA Contribution Limit

 There is an annual limit you can contribute to a TFSA for each year that you were 18 or older.
-Unused room can carry over to a 2019 cumulative TFSA contribution limit of $63,500, as follows:
+The unused room can carry over to a 2022 cumulative TFSA contribution limit of $81,500, as follows: